-Sections [2, 4 and 22] 2-4 of this bill: (1) eliminate the random sampling of a petition for the recall of a public officer $\frac{1}{1}$ who holds a district, county or municipal office; (2) require, instead, that each county clerk examine every signature for verification [1] on a petition for the recall of a public officer who holds a district, county or municipal office; and (3) give the county clerks 20 days, excluding weekends and holidays, to conduct such verification.
+With regard to a petition for the recall of a public officer who does not hold such a statewide office, sections 2-5 of this bill: (1) eliminate the random sampling of a petition for the recall of such a public officer; (2) require, instead, that each county clerk examine every signature for verification on a petition for the recall of such a public officer; and (3) give the county clerks 20 days, excluding weekends and holidays, to conduct such verification.

-Sections 2-5 of this bill: (1) increase to at least 25 percent the random sampling requirement for a petition for the recall of a public officer who holds state office; and (2) give the county clerks 20 days, excluding weekends and holidays, to conduct such verification.
+With regard to a petition for the recall of a public officer who holds such a statewide office, sections 2-5 of this bill: (1) increase to at least 25 percent the random sampling requirement for a petition for the recall of such a public officer; and (2) give the county clerks 20 days, excluding weekends and holidays, to conduct such verification.